 The Market Place is available for use by community groups who have charitable purposes or who operate on a not-for-profit basis.
-The diary is maintained by the town’s Information Centre if you would like to check any dates for availability.
-The booking forms are available to download below.
+The diary of activities in the Market Place is maintained by the town council Information Centre, so you can check availability there.
+Booking forms are available to download below.

-In order for a booking to be confirmed, we require a completed booking form, a copy of Public liability insurance, and a completed risk assessment for your event.
-The booking will not be confirmed until we have received all paperwork and you should not advertise the event.
+To confirm a booking, we require a completed booking form, a copy of your public liability insurance and a completed risk assessment for your event.
+The booking will not be confirmed until we have received all paperwork and you should not advertise the event before this is done.

 Sale of food on the Market Place

-For further information and to ensure you are complying please see information here and a guide here.
+For further information and to ensure you are complying with this law, please see information here and a guide here.

 Sale of alcohol on the Market Place

-The Town Council has a licence to sell alcohol on the Market Place.
-Subject to terms and conditions of the licence and the Council’s policy, you may be able to ask to sell alcohol under this licence.
-Please request this well in advance with at least four weeks’ notice for this to be considered.
+The town council has a licence to sell alcohol on the Market Place and, subject to terms and conditions of the licence and the town council’s policy, you may be able to ask to sell alcohol under this licence.
+Please request this well in advance, with at least four weeks’ notice for this to be considered.

-The Council operates a number of commercial markets – the weekly Monday Charter market and the monthly Farmers’ Market.
-The Market Place is available for other markets but the Council will have to approve these markets.
+The town council operates a number of commercial markets – the weekly Monday Charter Market and the monthly Farmers’ Market.
+The Market Place is available for other markets but the town council will have to approve these markets.
 If you wish to apply to organise a market you should aim to give as much notice as possible and a minimum of four months so that your application can be considered by the Community Services Committee.
 For more information please e-mail the Town Clerk at firstname.lastname@example.org

 Please email your completed booking forms back to email@example.com